Step Into "What's Next" with Integrity and Intention

 It’s simple.
 But simple isn’t easy.

-The ducks will align themselves.
+The ducks will line themselves up.
 You don’t even own a ship.
 And, when was the last time you took the time to check on the planets?

 Time is everyone’s most valuable resource.
 You’re never going to have more of it than you do right now.
 Why are you wasting it?